 2. Don’t be afraid to Showcase your Personality

 Personal branding only works if the audience can see the personality.
 Another bland person with generic values is not enticing enough for users.
-Bring your humor, your morals, and what keeps your passion high to the forefront.
+Bring your humour, your morals, and what keeps your passion high to the forefront.

 3. Promote your Brand by Cross-Pollinating